 A garden room can make a great game room, giving friends and family a dedicated space to unwind and spend quality time together.
 You can add a full-sized projector, blackout blinds, neon signs, and a billiard table to spruce up this room.

-11. Garden home theatre
+11. Garden home theater

-A large garden room can be so versatile that it can be transformed into a home theatre.
+A large garden room can be so versatile that it can be transformed into a home theater.
 The separation from your home makes it completely private, allowing you to crank up the volume for the full cinematic experience!
 Blackout blinds, projectors, giant screens, sofas, and even a popcorn machine can be added to this room.
-All this large equipment can be stored in the extra space provided by a garden home theatre.
+All this large equipment can be stored in the extra space provided by a garden home theater.

 12. Garden storage room